 A design defect occurs when a product is manufactured as intended, but there is an error or imperfection that makes the product unreasonably dangerous.
 To better understand what a design defect is, let’s consider a hypothetical new soda bottle design.
 This design utilizes 20% less glass while holding the same amount of soda.
 The bottles are manufactured according to specifications, but when individuals take a drink from the bottle, the neck often snaps off leaving behind pieces of extremely sharp glass that results in severe lacerations.
 These injuries are the result of the design process.
 Other design defects could include:

-- A blender that is design to operate on the wrong voltage.
+- A blender that is designed to operate on the wrong voltage.

-- An office char design that can collapse unexpectedly.
+- An office chair design that can collapse unexpectedly.

 - A vehicle that is designed so that a minor rear collision results in a fuel tank explosion.

 In contrast to a design defect, a manufacturing defect occurs when the manufactured product deviates from the blueprints or design.
 Thus the defect is introduced when the product is created.
 So that we can better understand a manufacturing defect, let’s again return to our example of the improved soda bottle.
 This bottle is still designed to use 20% glass and it would function as intended if it was manufactured according to specifications.
 However, in the manufacturing process, the machine ends up using 30% less glass.
 By using 30% less glass, the bottles can spontaneously shatter while in storage.
 This defect would be one due to the manufacturing process.

 Manufacturers have a duty to warn consumers regarding hidden dangers regarding their products.
 Additionally, they have a responsibility to provide information on how to safely use the product.
 When a product requires a warning label, it should be plainly written, clearly visible, and in the vicinity of danger if applicable.
 Actual requirements might vary.
 Depending on the product, some warnings must be printed on the product or it must have a brightly colored label.